 The Proceedings of the Claims Board Meeting at Cairo, Illinois, are online.
 Following the meeting minutes, they include a roughly alphabetical list of claimants that gives the voucher number, date, name of claimant, name of officer who had approved the expense, type of article or claim, amount of claim proffered, and the amount allowed by the claims board.

 In conclusion….
-As always, finding records in the National Archives about an ancestor requires the ancestor to have had some kind of interaction with the Federal Government.
+As always, finding records in the National Archives about an ancestor requires that person to have had some kind of interaction with the Federal Government.
 Claims against the government are one possibility, but it will take time and effort by the researcher to locate that information.